-Taking the survey is also a great way to get to know yourself, learn how you relate to the world, and find fulfillment– knowledge that ultimate makes it easier to find happiness, meaning, and purpose over time.
+Taking the survey is also a great way to get to know yourself, learn how you relate to the world, and find fulfillment– knowledge that ultimately makes it easier to find happiness, meaning, and purpose over time.

 The survey, moreover, also sheds light on interesting, universal aspects of human nature.
 And the research that undergirds the survey’s line of questioning is relatively new.
 According to VIA’s website, in the early 2000s, scientists finally discovered “a common language of 24 character strengths” that comprise what’s best about every individual’s personality.

-These 24 traits break down into six umbrellas categories: Wisdom, Courage, Humanity, Justice, Temperance, and Transcendence.
+These 24 traits break down into six umbrella categories: Wisdom, Courage, Humanity, Justice, Temperance, and Transcendence.
 Intriguingly, each trait is ubiquitous across all cultures and nations, and all of them are measurable and morally-valued.
 They also share a number of other characteristics.

 For example, all character strengths are fulfilling, distinctive, valued on an institutional level within society, and not able to diminish others (meaning these character strengths tend to lift other people up and make them feel good, rather than bad).

-The 24 personality traits ranked in the test are: Creativity, Curiosity, Judgement, Love of Learning, Perspective, Bravery, Perseverance, Honesty, Zest, Love, Kindness, Social Intelligence, Teamwork, Fairness, Leadership, Forgiveness, Humility, Prudence, Self-Regulation, Appreciation of Beauty & Excellence, Gratitude, Hope, Humor, and Spirituality.
+The 24 personality traits ranked in the test are Creativity, Curiosity, Judgement, Love of Learning, Perspective, Bravery, Perseverance, Honesty, Zest, Love, Kindness, Social Intelligence, Teamwork, Fairness, Leadership, Forgiveness, Humility, Prudence, Self-Regulation, Appreciation of Beauty & Excellence, Gratitude, Hope, Humor, and Spirituality.
 (Supposedly, everyone possesses these same virtues, just in different ratios that are specific to each person.)

 By calculating the unique proportions of each characteristic that a person exhibits, VIA’s character strength test maps an individualized character strengths profile.
 As a result, it’s one of the most trusted and personalized surveys of its kind.

 Much like a Myers-Briggs test, most people who take the VIA survey see themselves honestly reflected in the results.
-(Several friends to whom I sent this survey emailed me back saying something to the effect of, “Oh wow, this is totally me!”
+Several friends to whom I sent this survey emailed me back saying something to the effect of, “Oh wow, this is totally me!”
 Additionally, they seemed to really enjoy the kind of self-awareness that answering these questions honestly engenders.
-At times, you have to be brutally honest about your less flattering qualities.)
+At times, you have to be brutally honest about your less flattering qualities.

 Also not unlike a Myers-Briggs test, VIA’s survey offers a seemingly wide range of possible outcomes, too.